Loomis-us-sp/PlatformSync-DocGenerator/source/includes/_push.md

 ## Message Expiration

-We will attempt to deliver your data on an interval for a period of 24 hours.
+We will attempt to deliver your data on an interval for a period of 24 hours (or whatever your defined TTL is).

 ## Caveats